mjoppich/igem_munich_2018/docs/wslsetup.rst

 For all recent versions of Windows 10 you can start with step 1.

 .. warning:: Some antivirus software (e.g. Kaspersky) disable internet access for unknown/new programs.
-Make sure bioGUI can access the internet!
+Make sure you have internet access!

 Step 1: Activate WSL feature
 -----------------------------